mariohernandez/mariohernandezio/src/blog/vitejs.md

 ### Configure rules for ESLint and Stylelint

 Both ESLint and Stylelint use configuration files where we can configure the various rules we want to enforce when writing code.
 The files they use are `eslint.config.js` and `.stylint.js` respectively.
-Get copies of each of these files and save them in the root of your project.
+For the purpose of this post, we are only goin to add the **.stylelintrc.yml** in which we have defined some basic CSS linting rules.

-* In the root of your theme, create a new file called **.stylintrc.yml**
+* In the root of your theme, create a new file called **.stylintrc.yml** (mind the dot)
 * Inside **.stylelintrc.yml**, add the following code:

 {% raw %}